shantsis/swap-it-sketch/README.md

 and more!

 ## How to Use
-Swap It looks for symbols with a matching name across your linked libraries.
-For the plugin to pick up the corresponding symbol, the symbol should have the same path name, with the modifier at the beginning or end of the name.
+Swap It looks for symbols with a matching name across your linked libraries (or symbols within your document).
+For the plugin to pick up the corresponding symbol, they should have the same path name, with the modifier at the beginning or end of the name.

 For example, to swap buttons between light and dark mode, the symbol names should be `dark/button/default` & `light/button/default`, or `button/default/dark` & `button/default/light`.